anipalur/gce-a-levels-bot/.github/SECURITY.md

 > **Warning**
 > **Do not report a vulnerability through an issue, pull request or any other public channel.**

-Instead, please open a ticket in the `#tickets` channel in our server.
+Instead, please open a ticket in the `#tickets` channel in [our Discord server](https://discord.gg/eFpRcRzcf7 "Join the GCE A Levels Discord server!").

 We'll try our best to respond within 24 hours.
 If you don't receive a response within 24 hours, please send a DM to `anipalur` on Discord.